GBAA(LEGAL) - INFORMATION ACCESS: REQUESTS FOR INFORMATION

 Privacy or Property Interests

-If information is requested and a person's privacy or property interests may be involved, including a case under Government Code 552.101 (information confidential by law), 552.104 (information related to competitive bidding), 552.110 (trade secrets), and 552.114 (student records), a district may decline to release the information for the purpose of requesting a decision from the attorney general.
+If information is requested and a person's privacy or property interests may be involved, including a case under Government Code 552.101 (information confidential by law), 552.110 (trade secrets), 552.1101 (proprietary information), 552.114 (student records), 552.131 (economic development information), or 552.143 (investment information) a district may decline to release the information for the purpose of requesting a decision from the attorney general.
 A person whose interests may be involved, or any other person, may submit in writing to the attorney general the person's reasons why the information should be withheld or released.
 A district may, but is not required to, submit its reasons why the information should be withheld or released.
 Gov't Code 552.305(a)–(c)

 Notice to Owner of Proprietary Information

-If release of a person's proprietary information may be subject to exception under Government Code 552.101 (information confidential by law), 552.110 (trade secrets), 552.113 (geological or geophysical information), or 552.131 (economic development information), a district that requests an attorney general decision shall make a good faith attempt to provide written notice to that person of its request.
+If release of a person's proprietary information may be subject to exception under Government Code 552.101 (information confidential by law), 552.110 (trade secrets), 552.1101 (proprietary information), 552.113 (geological or geophysical information), 552.131 (economic development information), or 552.143 (investment information), a district that requests an attorney general decision shall make a good faith attempt to provide written notice to that person of its request.
 The notice must:

 - Be sent within a reasonable time not later than the tenth business day after the district receives the request for information; and

 - A copy of any written request a district received for the information; and

 - A statement, in the form prescribed by the attorney general, that the person is entitled to submit to the attorney general, not later than the tenth business day after the person receives the notice, a written statement of the reason(s) why the information should be withheld and a letter, memorandum, or brief supporting the reason(s).